willvieira/ms_STM-managed/manuscript/manuscript.md

 For each plot (measured between 1960 and 2010) and each census, the forest states (B, M, and T) were classified following their species composition.
 A stand was classified as T whenever all boreal species were absent while at least one of the following seven temperate species was present: *Prunus serotina*, *Acer rubrum*, *Acer saccharum*, *Fraxinus americana*, *Fraxinus nigra*, *Fagus grandifolia*, *Ostrya virginiana*, and *Tilia americana*.
 Alternatively, a stand was classified as B whenever all temperate species were absent while at least one of the following eight boreal species was present: *Picea mariana*, *Picea glauca*, *Picea rubens*, *Larix laricina*, *Pinus banksiana*, *Abies balsamea*, *Thuja occidentalis*.
-The stand was classified as mixedwood when both boreal and temperate species were present.
+The stand was classified as mixedwood (M) when both boreal and temperate species were present.
-The regeneration plot was classified when the basal area was inferior to 5 m$^2$ ha$^{-1}$, irrespective of its species composition.
+The stand was classified as regeneration (R) when the total basal area was inferior to 5 m$^2$ ha$^{-1}$, irrespective of its species composition.
 The time-discrete Markov Chain approach of this STM is dynamic as each parameter is calculated based only on previous environmental conditions, namely mean annual temperature (MAT) and total annual precipitation (TAP).
 The parameters were estimated in function of MAT and TAP using simulated annealing to reach the maximum likelihood.
 Part of the data not used in the calibration was used to validate the predictions of the model.